dotnet/msbuild/documentation/MSBuild-Server.md

 # MSBuild Server

-MSBuild Server is basically an another type of node which can accept build request from clients and utilize worker nodes in current fashion to build projects.
-Main purpose of the server node is to avoid expensive MSBuild process start during build from tools like .NET SDK, and preserve caches between builds.
+MSBuild Server nodes accept build requests from clients and use worker nodes in the current fashion to build projects.
+The main purpose of the server node is to preserve caches between builds and avoid expensive MSBuild process start operations during build from tools like the .NET SDK.

 ## Usage